antibacterials for systemic use, second-generation cephalosporins. ATC code:

 following IM or IV administration over the dosage range of 250 to 1000 mg.

 Special patient populations:

-Following IM or IV administration, the absorption, distribution and excretion of cefuroxime in elderly patients are similar to younger patients with equivalent renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in cefuroxime dose selection, and it may be useful to monitor renal function.
+Elderly: Following IM or IV administration, the absorption, distribution and excretion of cefuroxime in elderly patients are similar to younger patients with equivalent renal function.
+Because elderly patients are more likely to have decreased renal function, care should be taken in cefuroxime dose selection, and it may be useful to monitor renal function (see Dosage & Administration).

-Cefuroxime is primarily excreted by the kidneys.
-Therefore, as with all such antibiotics, in patients with markedly impaired renal function (i.e. Clcr <30 mL/minute) it is recommended that the dosage of cefuroxime should be reduced to compensate for its slower excretion.
-Cefuroxime is effectively removed by dialysis.
+Renal impairment: Cefuroxime is primarily excreted by the kidneys.
+As with all such antibiotics, in patients with markedly impaired renal function (i.e. Clcr

 Toxicology: Preclinical safety data:

 Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity and toxicity to reproduction and development.
 No carcinogenicity studies have been performed; however, there is no evidence to suggest carcinogenic potential.

 Gamma glutamyl transpeptidase activity in rat urine is inhibited by various cephalosporins; however, the level of inhibition is less with cefuroxime.
 This may have significance in the interference in clinical laboratory tests in humans.

 Microbiology: Mechanism of resistance: